 Argus strives to construct methodologies that reflect the way the market trades.
-Argus aims to produce price assessments which are reliable and representative indicators of commodity market values and are free from distortion.
+Argus aims to produce price assessments that are reliable indicators of commodity market values, free from distortion and representative of spot market values.
 As a result, the specific currencies, volume units, locations and other particulars of an assessment are determined by industry conventions.

-In the base oils markets, Argus publishes physical market prices in the open market as laid out in the specifications and methodology guide.
-Argus uses the trading period deemed by Argus to be most appropriate, in consultation with industry, to capture market liquidity.
+In the Russian petrochemicals markets, Argus publishes physical market prices in the open spot market as laid out in the specifications and methodology guide.
+Argus uses the trading period deemed by Argus to be most appropriate, in consultation with industry, to capture spot liquidity.

 In order to be included in the assessment process, deals must meet the minimum volume, delivery, timing and specification requirements in our methodology.
-In illiquid markets, and in other cases where deemed appropriate, Argus assesses the range within which product could have traded by applying a strict process outlined later in this methodology.
+In illiquid markets, Argus assesses the range within which product could have traded by applying a strict process outlined later in this methodology.